Characterizing the asymptotic and catalytic stochastic orders on topological abelian groups: The preordered semialgebra of measures

-Here, the final sentence is very simple to prove, and follows upon simply applying the relevant maps $\phi$ and $D$ to either assumed inequality and cancelling the resulting term involving $a$ or the $n$-th power.
-The implication from \ref{phi_ineq}$+$\ref{D_ineq} to \ref{cat_order}$+$\ref{asymp_order} is the actual result, which is much deeper and requires a substantial theory development~\cite{vssII}.
-Note that it is close to being a converse to the final sentence, in the sense that its assumptions amount to strict inequalities in the $\phi$ and $D$, while the final sentence concludes non-strict inequalities but is otherwise essentially the same.
+Here, the forward direction is very simple to prove, and follows directly upon applying the relevant maps $\phi$ and $D$ to the assumed inequality and cancelling either the resulting term involving $a$ or the $n$-th power.
+The final sentence going from \ref{sper_ineqs} to \ref{cat_order}$+$\ref{asymp_order} is much deeper and requires a substantial theory development~\cite{vssI,vssII}.
+Note that it is a converse to the forward direction in generic cases, in the sense that the only difference\footnote{Another subtle difference concerns the $n$ in \eqref{asymp_order_eq}.
+The converse direction is \emph{stronger} in this respect than would be required for a converse, since it allows us to conclude \eqref{asymp_order_eq} \emph{for all} $n \ge 1$ rather than merely for some $n \ge 1$.} is the strictness of the inequalities and inequalities are generically strict.